 A designer will collate the information you give them and paint a mental picture of what you want.
 If you haven’t spent adequate time preparing your content prior to handover, your designer may have to spend unnecessary time deciphering your instructions, calling additional meetings or teleconferences with you, or worse still designing their way down the wrong path thinking they have interpreted your instructions correctly.

 Don’t be afraid to give too much information in your instructions.
-Your designer would much rather spend extra time reading a cartoonesque scroll of instructions than find themselves at 3am Saturday morning redesigning a college prospectus when clearer instructions could have placed them under their , instead of in front of an iMac.
+Your designer would much rather spend extra time reading a cartoonesque scroll of instructions than find themselves at 3am Saturday morning redesigning a college prospectus when clearer instructions could have placed them under their duvet, instead of in front of an iMac.

 Is your text really THE text?